ywang63/UdacityDS/README.md

 The insight summary is at the bottom of the Jupyter Notebook file listed by bullet points.
 A Medium blog posted at: https://yidanwang123.medium.com/2020-stackoverflow-survey-insight-analysis-94c5611524aa

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Shout out to Derrick Sherrill for creating a straightforward tutorial video (https://youtu.be/ZlxgW_65GF8)
+Shout out to StackOverFlow for providing this open source data.